e-perl-NOAA/rstudio_quarto_codespace/README.md

 # rstudio_quarto_codespace
-Codespace with an R studio port
+This produces a codespace with an R studio port
  - username and password are rstudio